-Does taking methylphenidate in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking methylphenidate in pregnancy affect future behavior or learning for the child?

-Limited studies have shown normal growth and development in children up to one year of age who were exposed to methylphenidate during pregnancy.
+Limited studies have shown typical growth and development in children up to one year of age who were exposed to methylphenidate during pregnancy.

-Methylphenidate passes into breast milk at low levels.
-When nursing mothers take it as prescribed, methylphenidate is not expected to cause problems for a nursing infant.
-Reports on five nursing infants, whose mothers were taking doses from 35-80mg per day, reported normal infant weight, sleeping and feeding habits.
-Breastfeeding studies haven’t been done with Daytrana®.
-Talk to your healthcare provider about all of your breastfeeding questions.
+Methylphenidate passes into breast milk in low amounts.
+When taken as prescribed, methylphenidate is not expected to cause problems for a nursing infant.
+There are reports on five nursing infants exposed to methylphenidate through breastmilk.
+The people who were breastfeeding were taking doses of methylphenidate that ranged from 35-80mg per day.
+The nursing infants reportedly had typical weights, and typical sleeping and feeding habits.
+Breastfeeding studies haven’t been done on the skin patch.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-If a man takes methylphenidate, could it affect his fertility (ability to get his partner pregnant) or increase the chance of birth defects?
+If a male takes methylphenidate, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-There is no information to suggest that stimulants in semen increase the chance of birth defects.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Based on the studies reviewed, it is not known if methylphenidate could affect fertility or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.